FlipsideCrypto/livequery-models/macros/marketplace/slack/README.md

 5. Click "Install to Workspace" at the top
 6. Click "Allow" to grant permissions
 7. Copy the "Bot User OAuth Token" (starts with `xoxb-...`)
+8. Store the bot token in the vault (Livequery handles this automatically)
-8. **Important:** Invite the bot to your channel:
+9. **Important:** Invite the bot to your channel:
    - Go to your Slack channel
    - Type `/invite @YourBotName` (replace with your bot's name)
    - Or go to channel settings → Integrations → Add apps → Select your bot
-9. Get the channel ID:
+10. Get the channel ID:
     - Right-click your channel name → "Copy Link"
     - Extract the ID from URL: `https://yourworkspace.slack.com/archives/C087GJQ1ZHQ` → `C087GJQ1ZHQ`
-10. Use `slack.post_message(token, channel, payload)` and `slack.post_reply()` for threading
+11. Use `slack.post_message(channel, payload)` and `slack.post_reply()` for threading

 **Features:**
 - ✅ Threading support with `slack.post_reply()`